ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Peer sampling

 A node SHOULD maintain a diverse set of peers for each column and each slot by verifying responsiveness to sample queries.
+After that, there are two kinds of peer sampling a node can do: passive sampling and active sampling.
+If the node has enough good/honest peers across all columns, this has a high chance of success for both kinds.

+### Passive sampling

+A few moments before each slot, the node SHOULD be subscribed to `SAMPLES_PER_SLOT` column subnets to receive the samples from their peers.
+A node utilizes `get_custody_columns` helper to determine which column subnets to be subscribed to.
+This should be easy to do because the node already has a diverse set of peers.

+After the node finishes sampling, it SHOULD unsubscribe from the subnets.

+### Active sampling

+If a node fails to do passive sampling, it MAY choose to do active sampling.
+In addition, if a node wants to do sampling in the past slots, it MUST do active sampling.

-At each slot, a node makes `SAMPLES_PER_SLOT` queries for samples from their peers via `DataColumnSidecarsByRoot` request.
+The node can do it by making `SAMPLES_PER_SLOT` queries for samples from their peers via `DataColumnSidecarsByRoot` request.
 A node utilizes `get_custody_columns` helper to determine which peer(s) to request from.
-If a node has enough good/honest peers across all rows and columns, this has a high chance of success.

 ## Peer scoring